The Employment Law Review: Brazil

 These representatives have provisional job tenure for one year after they have completed their term as a representative.

-In addition, in respect of representation with unions, the law determined that employers and employees must be represented by unions regardless of their acceptance or membership.
+In addition, in respect of representation with unions, the law determines that employers and employees must be represented by unions regardless of their acceptance or membership.

 Only unionised employers and employees have to pay union dues.
 In addition to monthly dues, unionised employers and employees are also required to pay other types of contributions to the union.